Here's how area members of Congress voted - NewsBreak

 House Vote 3:

 MATH EDUCATION: The House has passed the Mathematical and Statistical Modeling Education Act (H.R.
 3588), sponsored by Rep. Chrissy Houlahan, D-Pa., to provide $10 million of annual funding, through 2027, to the National Science Foundation for coordinating efforts to improve math education by using mathematical and statistical modeling.
+Houlahan said the funding would "provide tangible critical thinking skills to the next generation that will enable them to succeed in the workplace and beyond."
 The vote, on July 26, was 323 yeas to 92 nays.

 House Vote 4:

 COVID AND BRAIN DAMAGE: The House has passed the Brycen Gray and Ben Price COVID-19 Cognitive Research Act (H.R.
-7180), sponsored by Rep. Anthony Gonzalez, R-Ohio, to authorize $10 million of National Science Foundation grants for research into the possibility that COVID-19 impairs brain processes.
+7180), sponsored by Rep. Anthony Gonzalez, R-Ohio, to authorize $10 million of National Science Foundation grants for research into the possibility that COVID impairs brain processes.
+Gonzalez said: "Despite the significant progress made by researchers to improve our understanding of COVID-19, it remains unclear how the virus alters brain function, who is most at risk, and what can be done to quickly diagnose and treat impacted patients."
 The vote, on July 26, was 350 yeas to 69 nays.

 NAYS: Jordan R-OH (4th)